Tam-Lin/chaostoolkit-zos/README.md

 [![Build Status](https://github.com/Tam-Lin/chaostoolkit-/actions/workflows/build-and-test.yaml/badge.svg)](https://github.com/chaostoolkit-incubator/chaostoolkit-aws/actions/workflows/build-and-test.yaml)
 [![Python versions](https://img.shields.io/pypi/pyversions/chaostoolkit-aws.svg)](https://www.python.org/)

-This project is a collection of [actions][] to allow the [Chaos Toolkit][chaostoolkit] to interact with [z/OS].  [probes][] are being developed.
+This project is a collection of [actions][] and [probes][]to allow the [Chaos Toolkit][chaostoolkit] to interact with [z/OS].
 This is a very early release, put out for people to experiment with and critique.
 It is usable, but very limited in scope.
 I eventually plan to incorporate tests for program products (db2, CICS, IMS, etc), but need feedback to understand what to prioritize.

 I will also be adding some overview videos to my [youtube channel][].